Belgian Railways Class 12

-SNCB's Class 12 locomotives were dual-voltage (25000 V, 50 Hz AC and 3000 V DC) electric lomotives built for cross-border service into France.
+The Belgian Railways Class 12 lwere dual-voltage (25000 V, 50 Hz AC and 3000 V DC) electric lomotives built for cross-border service into France.
 They were based on the single-voltage Class 21 locomotives.
 They are part of the large 1980s family of 144 electric locomotives.

 Locomotive family

 The family was made up of Classes 11 (12), 12 (12), 21 (60) and 27 (60).
 Classes 11, 12 and 21 were nearly twice as powerful as Classes 22, 23 and 25.
 Class 27 was more than twice as powerful as the 1950s locomotives.
 This family was heavily influenced by the Class 20² from the mid-1970s.
 They were very reliable because of the trial and error development of their predecessor.
-This family came into service with M4 and M5 coaching stock and the AM 80 and AM 86 series of EMUs.
+This family came into service with M4 and M5 coaching stock and the AM80 and AM86 series of EMUs.
 This generation was a major modernization of the SNCB even if the older M2 coaching stock remained active for more than a decade before being replaced.
 The only real difference between a Class 12 and a Class 21 was the Class 12 had a transformer inside to allow working under both 3000 V DC in Belgium and 25000 V AC plus French signalling and train protection for working in France.
 Externally they were identical except for a few details.